 We highly recommend visiting the house of Batana, a small museum dedicated to Rovinj’s traditional boat, called Batana.
-The museum also organizes the gourmet evenings that start with a ride in this traditional boat, and proceed with a dinner and music in a typical Rovinj tavern, called spàcio.
+The museum also organises the gourmet evenings that start with a ride in this traditional boat, and proceed with a dinner and music in a typical Rovinj tavern, called spàcio.

 You can also take a boat and visit nearby islands of St. Catherine, and St. Andrew.
 Both islands have wonderful parks dating back to late 19th century.
 On St. Andrew there is a nice restaurant with an outdoor seafront terrace.

-Rovinj has also very good gastronomy, and you can plan a nice lunch or dinner in this beautiful town.
+Rovinj also has very good gastronomy, and you can plan a nice lunch or dinner in this beautiful town.
 We’ve written a post on the best restaurants in Rovinj, if you’d like to read further.

-8 | Explore Istrian countryside
+Explore Istrian countryside

 Istrian countryside is amazing.
 Its rolling hills, medieval hilltop towns, vineyards and olive groves, will make you dream.
 Take a day out to explore towns of Motovun, Groznjan, Zavrsje, Oprtalj.
 Visit sleepy watermill in Kotli and Hum, the smallest town in the world.

-9 | Visit Brijuni Islands national park
+Visit Brijuni Islands national park

 Islands are located just off the coast of Fazana.
 There are boats to the islands departing from Fazana.
 The best way to explore Brijuni islands is to book one of the boat excursions.

 A visit to Brijuni Islands include a boat transfer from and to Fazana, a tourist train ride around the island of Veli Brijun, a visit to the remains of the ancient Roman villa dating back to the I century B.C, the archaeological museum and the Church of St. Germain.